reswitched/reswitched.github.io/discord.md

 1. Don't brigade, raid, or otherwise attack other people or communities.
 Don't discuss participation in these attacks.
 This may warrant an immediate permanent ban.

 1. Off-topic content belongs in #off-topic.
 Keep low-quality content like memes out.

+1. Trying to evade, look for loopholes, or stay borderline within the rules will be treated as breaking them.

+1. Absolutely no piracy.
+There is a zero-tolerance policy and we will enforce this strictly and swiftly.

+1. The first character of your server nickname should be alphanumeric if you wish to talk in chat.